Updated April 2019

 Hidden Café Barcelona

-Not so hidden anymore and definitely a locals favourite!
+Not so hidden anymore and definitely one of Barcelona’s favourite cafes.
 In the residential area Les Corts a passionate bunch of cafecionados are running Hidden Cafe just a few minutes walk from the shopping mall L'illa Diagonal.
 They roast their own coffee in Casteldelfs, the same town where Rightside Coffee Roasters is based.
 It is a great spot for working on the laptop and the coffee is top notch.

 C/ Constança esquina Déu i Mata